-For the Year Ended December 31,
+For For the Year Ended

+D December 31,

-2016 7
+2016 2016 2017

 RMB RMB US\$

-(i (in thousands)
+(i n thousands)

 Audit Fees (1) 6,876 6,880 1,057

 Tax Fees (2) 152 153 24

 Non-Audit Fees (3) 210 32

-(1) &quot;Audit fees" means the aggregate fees billed for professional services rendered by our independent registered public accounting firm for the audit of our annual financial statements (including the attestation and reporting on the effectiveness of our internal control over financial reporting).
-In 2016 and 2017, the audit fee includes the fees billed for Singapore local annul audit fee.
+- (1) "Audit fees" means the aggregate fees billed for professional services rendered by our independent registered public accounting firm for the audit of our annual financial statements (including the attestation and reporting on the effectiveness of our internal control over financial reporting).
+In 2016 and 2017, the audit fee includes the fees billed for Singapore local annul audit fee. - (2) "Tax fees" represents the aggregated fees billed for professional services rendered by our independent registered public accounting firm for tax advisory and compliance services for US Proton Therapy Holdings Ltd. (Delaware) and Concord Healthcare Singapore Pte.
+Ltd. - (3) "Non-audit fees" represent the aggregate fees billed for professional services rendered by our independent advisory company for financial advisory service for Concord Medical Services Holdings Limited.